ava-labs/avalanchego/README.md

 use-cases.
 Try running them via the command-line, via `cargo run --release --example simple`.

-To integrate firewood into a custom VM or other project, see the [firewood-connection](./firewood-connection/README.md) for a straightforward way to use firewood via custom message-passing.

 ## Release
 See the [release documentation](./RELEASE.md) for detailed information on how to release firewood.